Dodgers vs. Twins Player Props Betting Odds

 Freeman Stats

-- Freeman has 50 hits with 13 doubles, seven home runs, 20 walks and 20 RBI.
-He's also stolen five bases.
+- Freeman has 14 doubles, seven home runs, 21 walks and 21 RBI (52 total hits).
+He's also stolen six bases.

-- Freeman hopes to build on a four-game hitting streak in this matchup.
-During his last five outings he is batting .368 with two doubles, two home runs, three walks and six RBI.
+- Freeman hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is batting .450 with three doubles, two home runs, three walks and seven RBI.

 Freeman Recent Games